Goyt Valley Walk Cover Photo

 Shining Tor trig point on Goyt Valley circular walk

 It was impossible to miss this peak since a big white trig point marked the spot.
 This was when the hike started to get interesting for me.
-I felt like I was on top of the world, looking down at the undulating hills below.
-There are some benches where you can sit and take it all in.

 From here, I followed the trail to the left and descended toward Errwood Reservoir.
 If you want to take a detour to The Cat & Fiddle, this is the time to do it.
 Look out for signs on the trail leading the way.